Welcome to the Specify WorkBench!

 The Automapper suggest mapping the Locality Name column to its correct location.

-The Map Explorer will follow along with the selections made in the drop-down menus.
+The Map Explorer at the top will also follow along with the selections made in the drop-down menus.

 WorkBench Grid Editing